 Top 5 Nutrition Tips For Vacation

-Some of you are headed out in the next month or two for spring vacation.
-I’m sure your vacation planning takes into account your top priorities, as does ours!
-For us, we love to pick someplace warm for spring break, and we prioritize nutrition and food options wherever we are going.
+Hello from Mexico City!
+I'm sure your summer vacation planning takes into account your top priorities, as does ours!
+For us, we prioritize nutrition and food options wherever we are going.
 We make sure to book a place that has a full kitchen and cooking supplies.
-Wherever we go, we always make sure that it’s near an organic farm, farmers market, or a co-op.
-I know what you’re thinking.
-And you’re right… We really do need to get out more and have a few drinks!
-We’re working on that side of moderation, as well.
+Wherever we go, we always make sure that it's near an organic farm, farmers market, or a co-op.
+I know what you're thinking.
+And you're right!
+We really do need to get out more and have a few drinks!
+We're working on that side of moderation, as well.
 We did find Kombucha beer in California!
-Anyway, my point is, it doesn’t have to be that hard to set up good food choices while on vacation.
+Anyway, my point is, it doesn't have to be that hard to set up good food choices while on vacation.
 Here are my top 5 tips.
-You shouldn’t aim for perfection.
+You shouldn't aim for perfection.
 Just do the best you can.

-What are your tricks to eating healthy on spring break?
+What are your tricks to eating healthy on vacation?